Circles of Participation in a Community of Practice

 A Vision for Communities of Practice

 When communities are built this way, they become more than just places to connect—they become spaces where members thrive as individuals and as part of a collective.
 They’re like a great party: you’re glad you were invited, you’re excited to be there, and you never want to leave.
-That’s the kind of community we’re striving to create, and that’s the kind of community the world needs.

 Read more